mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 Key | Description | Type
 ----|-------------|:----:
 `extension`, `extensions` | A comma-separated list of file extensions (without the `.` dot), or a list of such lines.
 All files with these extensions (including those in subdirectories) will be included.
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>
 `file`, `files` | A single file or a list of files to add to the collection.
-The paths don't have to be wrapped in quotes and can contain spaces.
+You can use either absolute paths or paths relative to the metadata file.
+The entries don't have to be wrapped in quotes and can contain spaces.
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>
 `regex` | A Perl-compatible regular expression string, without leading or trailing slashes.
 Relative file paths matching the regex will be included.
 Unicode is supported. | <span class="metaentry text" title="Text">T</span>
 `directory`, `directories` | A single directory or a list of directories to search for matching games (see below).
 This field can appear multiple times. | <i title="List" class="metaentry fas fa-list-ul"></i>